MileHacker Logo

 St. Petersburg, as the imperial capital, absorbed culinary trends from all Over europe, especially France, leading to sophisticated dishes.
 The Soviet period simplified recipes, making certain dishes widely available.

-Today, the city's cuisine is indicative of a blend of these influences, with a resurgence of interest in traditional Russian recipes and an embrace of modern culinary trends.
+Today, the city's cuisine reflects a blend of these influences, with a resurgence of interest in traditional Russian recipes and an embrace of modern culinary trends.

 Dining Customs & Etiquette